Back to Blog

 Think: a commerce platform for transactions, a headless CMS for content, a custom search service, an email platform, and your preferred payment processor.
 Each component does what it does best, all connected through well-designed integrations.

 Headless is specifically about decoupling the frontend from the backend.
-Composable is broader—it's about the entire architecture being modular and swappable.
+Composable commerce is broader — it is about the entire architecture being modular and swappable.

 You can be headless without being composable (custom frontend, still using one platform for everything else).
 You can also be composable without being fully headless (using multiple services but with a traditional theme-based frontend).